telerik/xamarin-forms-docs/controls/listview/cells/listview-cells.md

 position: 1
 slug: listview-cells
 ---

 # ListView Cell Types

-Cells are non-visual objects used to describe a template for creating a visual element inside each ListView item.
-There are two types of cells:
+Cells in RadListView are the presentation of each data item from the control's ItemsSource.
+You can choose between two types of cells, namely:

 - **ListViewTextCell** derives from Xamarin.Forms.**TextCell** and displays text.
 It can optionally render detail text as a second row within a list view item.
 This is the default cell of the RadListView.
 - **ListViewTemplateCell** derives from Xamarin.Forms.**ViewCell** and used to present complex data sets as RadListView.**ItemTemplate**.